validatedpatterns/coco-pattern/README.md

    1. This is currently working out of the box (or close to)

 2. Red Hat OpenShift AI is deployed where a multi-layer perceptron to predict fraud is deployed as a confidential workload for inference
-   1. This currently is a working
+   1. This currently is a work in progress.

 ## Current constraints and assumptions
-- Currently is pre-release of `trustee` and `sandbox-containers v1.7.*` to the Red Hat operator hub
 - Only currently is known to work with `azure` as the provider of confidential vms via peer-pods
+- Only known to work today with everything on one cluster.
+The goal is to fix this as soon as possible.
 - You must be able to get a lets-encrypt certificate
--
+- RHOAI data science cluster must be disabled until required components are deployed.
+- Must be on 4.16.14 or later.

 ## Bootstrapping